Woman writing on notepad at kitchen counter with laptop open

 Woman working hybrid from her kitchen.

-Encourages a better work-life balance
+Encourages better work-life balance

 One of the main advantages of the “work from anywhere” concept is that it gives more freedom and balance to employees.
 Being able to plan their schedule according to their needs enables them to embrace a better work-life balance.
 They can enjoy some exercise before work without having the pressure of commuting, for example.
 In the meantime, they can still come to the office to interact with their colleagues and participate in some team events in person.
 This equilibrium is essential for employee happiness, satisfaction, and well-being.